The best FiiO of 2023:

 The treble maintains the formula of neutrality, not as reserved as the bass but generally smooth and secure.
 A little limited perhaps at the top end, they maintain a good level of resolution, with a balance given by a small touch of brightness in the lower treble.

 The soundstage is average, which is fine for a cheap player.
-With its front midrange, it generates an intimate sound, well oriented towards music with vocals, delicate and with a great sense of musicality.
+With its front midrange, it generates an intimate sound, well oriented towards music with vocals, delicate and with a great sense of melody.
 The Fiio M3K can sound loud enough with most speakers, although with large headphones it may seem that its maximum volume is a bit low.

 You can enjoy the benefits of the high-resolution audio world on a budget, and then see if you're ready to take the next step.
-To see the best prices on Amazon Spain follow the link.
+To see the best prices on Amazon follow the link.

 The Shanling M0 is another excellent portable option.